induane/logcolor/docs/source/topics/usage.rst

 There are a couple of things to check for:

 1. If you're running on Windows, colorized output is *not* supported.
-2. If you're in a *nix terminal and ANSI color codes are supported but you're not seeing colorized output, check for the ``NO_COLOR`` environment variable.
+2. If you're in a posix terminal and ANSI color codes are supported but you're not seeing colorized output, check for the ``NO_COLOR`` environment variable.
 See `no-color.org <http://no-color.org/>`_ for more information on this standard.
 If the ``NO_COLOR`` environment variable is set, colorized output is automatically suppressed.